 Michelle Karnes believes imagination is the key to understanding medieval meditations about the life of Christ.
 When readers picture themselves holding Jesus as a baby or feeding him, it evokes powerful emotions, she said.
 “There are good cognitive reasons why imagining yourself participating in Christ’s life helps you engage with the narrative,” she said.
 “It causes you to invest yourself in a more profound way.”
 Karnes joins the faculty in Notre Dame’s College of Arts and Letters this fall as an associate professor of English, after eight years at Stanford University.

 The retreat was sponsored by the International Network for Comparative Humanities (INCH), an interdisciplinary group of literary scholars from across the U.S. and Europe dedicated to promoting comparative study.
 Co-directed by Notre Dame professor Barry McCrea and Maria DiBattista of Princeton University, the organization seeks to develop a new model for networking and scholarly collaboration in the humanities — one that stresses the importance of collaboration across generational, national, and institutional boundaries.

-The English Department is pleased to welcome new faculty to campus this fall:
+The English Department is pleased to welcome five new faculty members to campus this fall.

 English Ph.D. alumna Ana Jimenez-Moreno has been awarded the 2017–2018 Mellon University Press Diversity Fellowship at the University of Georgia Press.
 Jimenez-Moreno began her apprenticeship in scholarly publishing when she was awarded an inaugural 5+1 Postdoctoral Fellowship from the College of Arts and Letters, enabling her to work throughout the academic year with Stephen Wrinn, director of the University of Notre Dame Press.